 The JAC does, however, accept that there is precedent for prohibiting the sale of certain categories of product to particular categories of investor.
-Given the concerns summarised above, we would like to suggest that regulators should not consider any form of product ban unless the product is such that intermediaries that are likely to be involved in is distribution are not capable of understanding it sufficiently in order to do that.
-This is because we consider that only the intermediary involved in the distribution of a product is sufficiently close both to the product and the client to be able to assess whether the two marry up.
+Given the concerns summarised above, we would like to suggest that the FSMA should not consider any form of product ban unless the product is such that intermediaries that are likely to be involved in its distribution are not capable of understanding it sufficiently.
+This is because we consider that only the intermediary involved in the distribution of a product is sufficiently close both to the product and the client to be able to assess whether the two are compatible.
 Intervention, then, should only be necessary where the product is of a sort where it is likely to be beyond the ability of an intermediary to do that.

 However, in principle, we consider that the best person to assess whether or not an intermediary understands a product is the intermediary itself.
-It should be clear that they have that responsibility, something which is reflected in the JAC Principles (attached).
-This may be achieved through the materials provided by the product provider or generally through the product provider and distributor's communications.
+It should be clear that they have that responsibility, something which is reflected in the JAC Principles.
+This may be facilitated through the materials provided by the product provider or generally through the product provider and distributor's communications.

-(b) However, it is possible to impose limitations on the distribution of investment products without resorting to an outright ban, and this is the purpose of the MiFID "appropriateness" and "suitability" tests.
+However, it is possible to impose limitations on the distribution of investment products without resorting to an outright ban, and this is the purpose of the MiFID "appropriateness" and "suitability" tests.
 The JAC fully supports the proposal that complex investment products should only be available to retail clients where they are sold by someone who applies one or other of these tests before any transaction takes place.
-Subject to the point above about definitions, the JAC also agrees that certain synthetic ETFs and structured UCITS should be regarded as complex for these purposes.